collective-soundworks/soundworks/README.md

   The `receive` method executes the callback function `callback` when it receives the message `msg` sent by that instantiated client.
   **Note:** on the client side, the client sends the message with the command `client.send(msg:String, ...args:*)` (for more information, see the [`client` object WebSocket communication](#initialization-and-websocket-communication) section above).
 Hence, in the `ServerClient.receive(msg:String, callback:Function)` method on the server side, the `callback` function takes `...args` as arguments.
 - `broadcast(msg:String, ...args:*)`
-  The `broadcast` method sends the message `msg` and any number of values `...args` (of any type) to all the clients of the client's namespace — except that client — through WebSockets.
+  The `broadcast` method sends the message `msg` and any number of values `...args` (of any type) to all the clients of the client’s namespace — except that client — through WebSockets.
   **Note:** on the client side, the clients receive the message with the command `client.receive(msg:String, callback:Function)` where the `callback` function would take `...args` as arguments (for more information, see the [`client` object WebSocket communication](#initialization-and-websocket-communication) section above).

 ### Client and server modules